 The floating petroleum rigs attract pelagic fish like tuna and wahoo.
 Most captains will stop on the way out to catch bait, mainly hardtails, which is great fun on light tackle.
 Those fish will be used as live bait and as chum to get fish to the surface.

+Before booking your trip, determine your group size, budget, and what you want to target.
 One thing about an overnighter is that it’s best to choose a charter boat with plenty of room and bunks below deck to grab a nap.
-I tell people when I go charter fishing, I do three things – fish, eat and sleep.
+I tell people when I go charter fishing, I do three things – fish, eat, and sleep.
 You’ll need to get a little rest if you haul in a big tuna or greater amberjack.

 Some captains love to deploy kite rigs that dangle live bait on the surface to entice the yellowfins to come out of the deep and slam what they think is an easy meal.
 Although most yellowfins range from 30 to 60 pounds, don’t be surprised if the line starts peeling off the reel and the drag starts screaming.
 Yellowfins that exceed 100 pounds are fairly common, and a new state record 230-pounder was caught out of Orange Beach just last year.

-Again, the overnighter might not just be all about tuna.
-This year, captains have caught and released blue and white marlin and numerous wahoo. dolphinfish (No, not Flipper) have also been landed during a little high-speed trolling.
+The overnighter might not just be all about tuna.
+Local captains have caught and released blue and white marlin and numerous wahoo.
+Mahi have also been landed during a little high-speed trolling.
 Most captains also allow time for a little bottom fishing.
-Anglers may hook grouper, scamp, amberjack or vermilion snapper.
+During your trip, you may also hook grouper, amberjack, or vermilion snapper.

 Prepare For a Fresh Fish Feast